-The development of the Internet is today [] essentially market-led and has been driven by both private and government initiatives.
+The development of the Internet is today [economic and ] essentially market-led and has been driven by both private and government initiatives.
 According to many, the Internet grew within an environment facilitated by voluntary, decentralized and consensus-based processes.
 The private sector continues to play an important role in the expansion of the Internet - for example, through investments in infrastructure and services.